Marowski Bluff Prairie

 Mounds View Grassland

-Mounds View Grassland is a 830-acre preserve of The Prairie Enthusiasts.
-Our long-term goal for the site is to restore, as much as feasible, its original prairie, along with some limited oak savanna, and the associated wetlands and cold-water streams.
+This site is the largest preserve owned by The Prairie Enthusiasts, spanning 830 acres.
+The long-term goal for the site is to restore, as much as feasible, its original prairie, along with some limited oak savanna, and the associated wetlands and cold-water streams.
 The site was protected for its remnants of original prairie and the many rare and declining grassland plants, insects, amphibians, reptiles, and birds that inhabit the site.
 The preserve and surrounding open landscape provide excellent, critical habitat for rare and declining grassland birds.
 In addition, the preserve has cold-water streams, springs, seeps, and wetlands that add much to its biological diversity.
-There is also some oak savanna inhabited by red-headed woodpeckers and other birds, animals, and plants that require such habitat
+There is also some oak savanna inhabited by red-headed woodpeckers and other birds, animals, and plants that require such habitat.

 The Mounds View Grassland preserve is located south of US Highway 18/151 between Barneveld and Blue Mounds, Wisconsin.
 The properties are situated between County Highway F and Mounds View Rd.
 See site-specific pages for access points.
 Addresses are: